semgrep/semgrep-docs/docs/faq.md

 [Semgrep Code](https://semgrep.dev/products/semgrep-code)’s Team tier includes Pro rules which are proprietary and only available to paying customers.

-### Is it ok to run Semgrep or the Semgrep, Inc rules on my work projects?
+### Is it ok to run Semgrep or Semgrep, Inc rules on my work projects?

 Yes!
 Semgrep is safe to run on your private code.
 The [Semgrep Registry license’s](https://github.com/returntocorp/semgrep-rules/blob/develop/LICENSE) commercial restrictions only come into effect if you are *selling* a product using rules provided in the Semgrep Registry.
 If that’s the case, contact **partners@semgrep.com** for a license.